steqeq/0000/docs/tutorials/install/magma-install.md

 ### Using MAGMA for PyTorch

-Tensor is fundamental to Deep Learning techniques because it provides extensive representational functionalities and math operations.
+Tensor is fundamental to deep-learning techniques because it provides extensive representational functionalities and math operations.
 This data structure is represented as a multidimensional matrix.
 MAGMA accelerates tensor operations with a variety of solutions including driver routines, computational routines,